TomatenKuchenDEV/docs/docs/general-settings.md

 :::tip Multiple bots with slashcommands

-If you only want to show the commands of a single bot in the slashcommands select, simply mention the bot in the chat box and start writing the name of the command: `@TomatenKuchen help`
+If you only want to show the commands of a single bot in the slashcommands select, simply mention the bot in the chat box and start writing the name of a command, e.g.: `@TomatenKuchen help`

 :::